 Day 1 – Cancun

-We had an early morning flight and arrived in Cancun by noon.
-We ate lunch at Mextreme in the Hotel Zone of Canun.
 Parking in the Hotel Zone is tough.
-We lucked out and found parking at Súper Chedraui Selecto — a nearby grocery store.
+We lucked out and found parking at SΓΊper Chedraui Selecto — a nearby grocery store.
 If you spent a certain amount of money (maybe US $50? — I don’t remember), then they validated your parking.
 So, we ate lunch and then did some grocery shopping — including buying bottled water.

-We found our hotel and relaxed a bit before the main activity of the day: a Cancun Taco Tour!
 I highly recommend a taco tour.
 Our tour guide and driver were great!
 We got to try so many tacos that we never would have been able to do on our own.
-My family includes a practicing vegan, which can make eating out tough.
-The restaurants were accomodating of a vegan diet and other dietary needs.
+My family includes a vegetarian, which can make eating out tough, but our tour guide made sure she had something vegetarian at each stop.

 Day 2 – Isla Mujeres